Sussex

 Credit: Georgie Scott

-Working alongside the local community, including fishers, Agents of Change launched a local campaign: Backing Beachy Head East.
+From 2017 to 2019, working alongside the local community, including fishers, Agents of Change launched a local campaign: Backing Beachy Head East.
 We connected supportive local people to local decision makers, including MPs, Defra and Sussex IFCA.

 Happily, it was announced in May 2019 that Beachy Head East MCZ was a designated site - a real triumph for locals including local fishers who had championed the extra protections for the area since 2009.